Seemor

 The room feels warm and bustling rather than fancy, the sort of place where sharing platters land with a tang of fresh injera and stews that perfume the air.
 Staff are genuinely kind and helpful, explaining how to eat with hands and flagging hidden meat in starters.
 A traveler put it simply: "This tasted like the real thing and filled me up without emptying my wallet."
 Cooking here leans traditional and comforting: real teff-style injera, rich beef zegueni, chickpea shiro, and lively vegetarian assortments.
 Portions are generous, prices are modest, and the experience is about hearty satisfaction over frills.
 If you crave fireworks of creativity, note this is authentic home-style cooking focused on depth and spice rather than reinvention.
 Families are welcome.
 There is a dedicated kids menu (€12) with samboussas, mild beef or sautéed chicken, plus ice cream, and milder sides like rice are available.
 Picky eaters can lean on chicken tibsi or rice, while adventurous teens may enjoy scooping stews with injera.

-What to Order
+What to order

 Location Insights

-Area: Lively, mixed-use stretch near Gare de l'Est; casual eateries, hotels, and everyday commerce attract locals and travelers.
+Area vibe: Lively, mixed-use stretch near Gare de l'Est; casual eateries, hotels, and everyday commerce attract locals and travelers.

 Safety: Generally busy and fine, though some report gritty corners; good foot traffic and lighting near stations.

-Nearby: Close to Gare du Nord and Gare de l'Est, canals, budget hotels, and neighborhood bars; handy for pre-train meals.
+What's nearby: Close to Gare du Nord and Gare de l'Est, canals, budget hotels, and neighborhood bars; handy for pre-train meals.

 Opening Hours

-Monday Tuesday12:00–23:30 Wednesday12:00–23:30 Thursday12:00–23:30 Friday12:00–23:30 Saturday12:00–23:30 Sunday12:00–23:30
+Sunday12:00–23:30 Monday Tuesday12:00–23:30 Wednesday12:00–23:30 Thursday12:00–23:30 Friday12:00–23:30 Saturday12:00–23:30